Skip to main content

 Own brand label or multiple brands sold: Multiple secondhand

 About: A key driver for the founders of Rapanui is waste, or rather reducing it.
-They are focused on a circular economy, and their clothes can be sent back to them to be remade into something else.
-Their UK factory is powered by renewable energy and items are sent in renewable non-plastic packaging.
-Rapanui print all their t-shirts at the point of order, on the Isle of Wight with other factories in India (also powered by renewable energy) and Europe.
-They also operate Teemill which enables anyone to create their own branded clothing carrying the company’s ethical credentials.
+It is focused on a circular economy, and its clothes can be sent back to the company to be remade into something else.
+Its UK factory is powered by renewable energy and items are sent in renewable non-plastic packaging.
+Rapanui prints all its t-shirts at the point of order, on the Isle of Wight with other factories in India (also powered by renewable energy) and Europe.
+It also operates Teemill which enables anyone to create their own branded clothing, and benefitting from Rapanui's ethical credentials.

 Own brand label or multiple brands sold: Own brand